bsoist/labs/mario-python/README.md

 ## Mario Redux?

-If you've already completed Mario in C, feel free to skip over of the passage below.
 You will be recreating the Mario Lab, but this time in Python.
 You may open you C version of Python and reuse the logic from before, but the syntax of course will be different.

 ## World 1-1